malsobay/llm_negotiation/README.md

 # To-do:
 * Clean up the init process when cloning this repo -- there's probably a cleaner way, and if there isn't, we should just have one bash script that does all we need.
-* Currently an LLM player is always the second player in the game.
-In future versions both Human and LLM players can potentially be the first to start a negotiation.
-* Separate `llmPrompt` might not be even necessary, and we can reuse the `{first|second}PlayerInstructions` for it.